tesfahunboshe/RWFM/README.md

 ```

 ## Getting help
-This blog post and other future posts are main places to get help with ggplot2.
-Find the author
+This [blog post](https://ttbwfm.com/rwfm-an-r-package-for-wfm-calculations/) and other future posts are main places to get help with ggplot2.
+Find the author at [Linkedin](https://www.linkedin.com/in/tesfahun-tegene-boshe/)